egoryaynov/weather-app/README.md

 # Weather application
-You can see project on github pages https://egoryaynov.github.io/weather-app/

 1. [About project](#about)
 1. [Technologies](#technologies)
 1. [Contacts](#contacts)

 ------------

 ## <a name="about">About project</a>

 Weather application with save favorites functionality in local storage.
-Using [OpenWeatherMap](https://openweathermap.org/) API
+Using [OpenWeatherMap](https://openweathermap.org/) API<br>

+**You can see project on github pages https://egoryaynov.github.io/weather-app/**

 ------------

 ## <a name="technologies">Technologies</a>